-San Diego Diocese Post-Retirement Benefit Plan for Priests - As of June 30, 2017, the date of the latest actuarial report, the defined benefit pension program for priests had an actuarial present value of accumulated health benefits of \$11 million.
+San Diego Diocese Post-Retirement Benefit Plan for Priests - As of June 30, 2018, the date of the latest actuarial report, the defined benefit post-retirement program for priests had an actuarial present value of accumulated health benefits of \$12 million.
 Under accounting guidance for multiple employer pension plans, this obligation is not reported as a liability in these financial statements.
 Priests working for the Administrative Office account for 9 percent of the participants in this plan.
 The obligation for the remaining participants under the multiple employer plan continues to be the proportionate responsibility of each of the diocese respective entities.

 The plan provides for post-retirement benefits for priests that have reached retirement age.
 These benefits consist primarily of supplemental health insurance, assisted living and automobile insurance.
-For fiscal year 2017, these costs totaled \$1,212,292.
+For fiscal year 2018, these costs totaled \$1,289,486.
 Besides the Administrative Office, the San Diego Post-Retirement Benefit Plan includes priests of the parishes, schools, and other Catholic entities operating within the Diocese.
+The Administrative Office collected agency funds for priest pension and post-retirement benefits from parishes, schools and other entities totaling \$1,753,692 during the year ended June 30, 2018.